rigaya/NVEnc/NVEncC_Options.en.md

 ### --max-procfps &lt;int&gt;
 Set the upper limit of transcoding speed.
 The default is 0 (= unlimited).

-This could be use when you want to encode multiple stream and you do not want one stream to use up all the power of CPU or GPU.
+This could be used when you want to encode multiple stream and you do not want one stream to use up all the power of CPU or GPU.
 ```
 Example: Limit maximum speed to 90 fps
 --max-procfps 90